-The EUSCG may also invite ad-hoc attendees when addressing specific issues and establish a second level in the form of sub-groups to undertake more detailed and specific technical analyses.
-However, this should be limited to exceptional cases and complement and not replace the work of the member organisations.
+The EUSCG may also invite adhoc attendees when addressing specific issues and establish a second level in the form of sub-groups to undertake more detailed and specific technical analyses.
+However, this should be limited to exceptional cases to complement and not replace the work of member organisations.

 Click here to learn more about each of the EUSCG member organisations.

 - develop, monitor and maintain an overarching European UAS standardisation Rolling Development Plan (RDP), based on the standardisation roadmap developed by EASA and other organisations and inputs from the EUSCG members (including the military), and where needed other key actors in the aviation domain;